 I’ve placed a few bids now.
 How can I see all of them in one place?

 You can track the status of your bids by clicking on “Bids” in the upper right corner of any page.
 Here, you’ll be able to see all of your current and past bids on Foundation.
-From this dashboard, you’ll also be able to place new bids when you’ve been outbid or claim any NFTs you win in auction.
+From this dashboard, you’ll also be able to place new bids when you’ve been outbid or settle any NFTs you win in auction.

 I checked my bids page and it says I got outbid.
 I still want to try and win the artwork.
 What do I do now?